How to Protect Your Home From the Freezing Weather

 Set a timer for your heating

-Setting a timer for your central heating means you can plan for it to come on for set time periods to prevent your pipes from freezing.
+Setting a timer for your central heating means you can plan for it to come on at certain times of the day.

 Check all doors, windows, lofts, skirting boards and other areas in your home that might be bringing in the cold air and block the draught.